Qaleh-ye Teyn

-Qaleh-ye Teyn (قلعه تين, also Romanized as Qal‘eh-ye Teyn; also known as Qalateyn) is a village in Bayat Rural District, Nowbaran District, Saveh County, Markazi Province, Iran.
-At the 2006 census, its population was 99, in 40 families.
+Qaleh-ye Teyn (قلعه تين) (Note: Also romanized as Qal‘eh-ye Teyn; also known as Qalateyn) is a village in Bayat Rural District of Nowbaran District in Saveh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 99 in 40 households.
+The following census in 2011 counted 173 people in 76 households.
+The 2016 census measured the population of the village as 259 people in 101 households.